Autism awareness month: The Martell family’s journey

 “It was emotional for my husband and I. We were scared about his safety.”

 Joey was diagnosed with sensory processing disorder at age 2 and autism spectrum disorder at age 3.
-When he turned 3, Joey began visits to Mary Bridge Children’s Therapy Unit at Good Samaritan (CTU), which serves infants, children and adolescents with special needs.
+When he turned 3, Joey began visits to Mary Bridge Good Samaritan Children’s Therapy Unit or CTU, which serves infants, children and adolescents with special needs.